LumoSQL/lumosql/doc/lumo-build-benchmark.md

 Alternatively, `TARGETS` can be specified to override all the makefile mechanism and build/benchmark a specific combination of options only, as explained in the next section.

+Some options are provided to control the use of the not-forking tool:

+* `NOTFORK_COMMAND=path` (default: look for `not-fork` in `$PATH`): the name of the not-forking tool
+* `NOTFORK_UPDATE=number` (default: 0): if nonzero, it will pass `--update` the first time the not-forking tool is called with a particular repository;
+this could be necessary if the defaults have been set to `--no-update` and the cached copy of the repository is older than the version required.
+* `NOTFORK_ONLINE=number` (default: 0): if nonzero, it will pass `--online` to the not-forking tool; this could be necessary if the defaults have been set to `--offline` and the operation cannot be completed with cached data.

 ## Encoding options in the target name